charis-amend/session-notebook/css-flexbox/morning-notes-flexbox.md

     }
     ```

-10. change main achse and cross achse
+10. change main achse and cross achse FLEX DIRECTION!!

     _flex-direction: column-reverse;_
     applies to the elements inside the container